baetyl/baetyl/doc/us-en/setup/Quick-Install.md

 # Quick Install OpenEdge

-Compared to manual download software in previous version, it supports installing `OpenEdge` through package manager in latest version(0.1.5).
+Compared to manually download software in previous version, it supports installing `OpenEdge` through package manager in latest version(0.1.5).
 With this method, users can quickly install `OpenEdge` by simply typing a few commands at terminal.

 Installation packages are provided for Ubuntu16.04, Ubuntu18.04, Debian9, CentOS7 and Raspbian-stretch currently.
 The supported platforms are amd64, i386, armv7l, and arm64.